 The Internet Archive and the hundreds of libraries and archives that support CDL are simply striving to serve their patrons effectively and efficiently, lending books one at a time, just as they have done for centuries.
 Copyright law does not prevent that lawful fair use.
 Indeed, it supports it.

 On July 7, 2022, we filed a motion for summary judgment, asking the court to put an end to this dangerous lawsuit.
 On March 24, 2023, the court ruled against the Internet Archive, finding that the Internet Archive's CDL program was not a fair use.
-But the case is far from over.
-The Internet Archive is appealing the decision and filed its opening brief in the case on December 15, 2023.
-EFF will continue to stand with it to defend this essential public service.
+On Second Circuit Court of Appeals affirmed that decision.
+While deeply disappointed by the outcome, EFF was proud to stand with the Internet Archive to defend an essential public service.